markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 120 files with 12,120 lines of code that haven’t been ported, so there is still long way to go.
+There are 110 files with 10,958 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

+### 8 October 2020

+- Port `WebTag` from `webdocument/WebTag.java`
+- Port `WebText` from `webdocument/WebText.java`
+- Port `WebTextBuilder` from `webdocument/WebTextBuilder.java`
+- Port `ElementAction` from `webdocument/ElementAction.java`

 ### 7 October 2020

 - Port `TableClassifier` from `TableClassifier.java`
+- Remove unnecessary files from `original-code`.

 ### 6 October 2020